 These masks will be rated an APF of 10x OEL.

-FFP3 masks provide the highest level of protection that a disposable mask can offer.
+FFP3 masks provide the highest level of respiratory protection that a disposable mask can offer.
 A well-fitting FFP3 mask can protect users against fine toxic particulates including asbestos, bacteria, viruses and radioactive particles.

 The filter material for this standard is so thick that an exhalation valve is almost always fitted.
-FFP3 masks are often used in the chemistry industry due to the usage of contaminants and hazardous materials.
+FFP3 face masks are often used in the chemistry industry due to the usage of contaminants and hazardous materials.

 These safety masks will be rated an APF of 20x OEL.